Cricketer Rishabh Pant appointed as Uttarakhand's brand ambassador

 -

-Uttarakhand Chief Minister Pushkar Singh Dhami on Sunday announced that Indian wicket-keeper batsman Rishabh Pant has been appointed as the brand ambassador of the state.

-Taking to Twitter, the Chief Minister said that Pant will encourage the youngsters to take up sports.
+Pant was last seen in India's T2I0 series against New Zealand, which the team won 3-0.

+Currently, the player is in South Africa, preparing for the upcoming three-match Test series against the Proteas.

-"One of the best cricket players of India, the idol of youth and son of Uttarakhand, Rishabh Pant has been appointed as "State Brand Ambassador" by our government with the aim of encouraging the youth of the state towards sports and public health," tweeted Dhami in Hindi, along with the video.
+Taking to Twitter, Dhami wrote in Hindi, "One of the best cricket players of India, idol of youth, son of the soil Shri Rishabh Pant has been appointed by our government as the state's brand ambassador with the aim of encouraging the youth towards sports and public health."

-In the video, CM Dhami can be seen interacting with Rishabh and asking about his well-being.
+In a video, Dhami is seen interacting with Pant and asking about his well-being while inviting him to visit the state.

-The attacking batter also thanked the Chief Minister for the opportunity, saying that he will try his best to motivate people towards fitness.
+The cricketer thanked the CM for the honour, saying that he will try his best to motivate people towards sports and fitness.

-"Thank you @pushkardhami sir for giving me the opportunity to be the Brand Ambassador of promoting Sports and General Health among the people of Uttarakhand.
-I'll do my best to spread this message and feeling happy that you are taking these steps towards a fitter India," tweeted Pant.

-"Coming from a small town of Roorkee, I am confident that the people here have the ability to make the country proud in various fields of life," he added.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)